This page shows auditions and opportunities to work backstage, front of house, and on the technical sides of future productions.

 We encourage you not just to try out for a part and then move on to a role in another company, but to join in and help with any or all aspects of theatre.
 Become a member and receive our newsletter Greasepaint which will inform you of what’s going on.

-Kanata Theatre presents Quartet, by Ronald Harwood.
-It will be directed by Barbara Kobolak and presented at the Ron Maslin Playhouse in Kanata.
+Kanata Theatre presents Opening Night, by Norm Foster.
+It will be directed by Brian McManus and presented at the Ron Maslin Playhouse in Kanata.

 Rehearsal Days: 7-10 pm on Sundays, Tuesdays, and Thursdays beginning January 12, 2020, adding Wednesdays in February and March.